Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

   - `Spawner.ExtraLimitRange` adds extra pursuit range on top of the weapon range.
 - `Spawner.DelayFrames` can be used to set the minimum number of game frames in between each spawn ejecting from the spawner.
 By default this is 9 frames for missiles and 20 for everything else.
 - If `Spawner.AttackImmediately` is set to true, spawned aircraft will assume attack mission immediately after being spawned instead of waiting for the remaining aircraft to spawn first.
+- `Spawner.RecycleRange` defines the range (in lepton) that the spawned is considered close enough to the spawner to be recycled.
+- `Spawner.RecycleAnim` can be used to play an anim on the spawned location when it is recycled.

 In `rulesmd.ini`:
 ```ini